w3c/svgwg/master/painting.md

   <tr><td><b id="__svg__SVGMarkerElement__SVG_MARKERUNITS_UNKNOWN">SVG_MARKERUNITS_UNKNOWN</b></td><td>Some other value.</td></tr>
 </table>

-<p>The numeric marker orientation type constants defined on <a>SVGMarkerElement</a>
+<p>The numeric marker orientation type constants defined on [=SVGMarkerElement=]
 are used to represent the types of values that the {{orient}}
 attribute can take.
-Their meanings are as follows:</p>
+Their meanings are as follows:

 <table class='vert'>
   <tr><th>Constant</th><th>Meaning</th></tr>